AyeCode/events-directory/readme.md

   <img src="screenshot.png" width=60%>
   <br>
 </p>
-Events is a modern and responsive WordPress theme designed for job boards and recruitment websites.
+Events is a modern and responsive WordPress theme designed for Event boards and recruitment websites.
 It is fully customizable and easy to use, Events utilises the power of the WordPress block editor, Bootstrap to be able to create a fast loading modern events site.

 * Tested up to: 6.2
 * Requires at least: 6.1